Bentota Beach - and attractions in its surroundings

 Ambalangoda, just south of the Madu Ganga Lagoon, is Sri Lanka’s village famous for the manufacture of wooden masks and puppets.
 The colourful masks are hand-carved and hand-painted.
 Traditional masks are a part of Sri Lanka’s religious culture and dance folklore.
 They are used in dance dramas and exorcism rituals.
 Mask crafting is an intricate skill that is passed down within families from generation to generations.
 Ambalangoda is home of many handicraft manifactures and shop keepers, some of which run small private exhibitions, Ariyapala Mask Museum being the most renowned one.

-The Galagoda Sailathalaramaya Viharaya in Karandeniya is located 25 km south of Bentota or 7 km further inland (east) of Ambalangoda, this uphill road crosses cinnamon plantations.
-The temple is situated almost 100 m above sea lecel and offers a panoramic view.
-The Galagoda Sailathalaramaya Temple houses a 35 m long reclining Buddha considered to be the longest in South Asia.
-Though the statue seems to be modern and is made of cement, there has been a recling Buddha at this place since the reign of King Parakramabahu II. in the late 13th century, the heydays of the Dambadeniya period.
+The Galagoda Sailathalaramaya Viharaya in Karandeniya is located 25 km south of Bentota and 7 km further inland (east) of Ambalangoda.
+The uphill road to Galagoda crosses cinnamon plantations.
+The temple is situated almost 100 m above sea level and offers a perfect panoramic view.
+The Galagoda Sailathalaramaya Temple houses a 35 m long reclining Buddha, which is considered to be the longest in South Asia at all.
+Though the design of the statue is modern and now made of cement, there has been a recling Buddha at this place since the reign of King Parakramabahu II. in the late 13th century, the heydays of the Dambadeniya period.

 Meetiyagoda Moonstone Mine